Audi 5 cylinder turbo

 Fuel lines and filter

-The metal cylinder with three fittings is a fuel filter combined with a pressure regulator, you will need to get rid of the old original one.
+The metal cylinder with three fittings serves as both a fuel filter and a pressure regulator, necessitating the removal of the old original unit.

-- The delivery line that goes from the fuel pump is connected to the "IN" fitting.
+- Connect the feeding line from the fuel pump to the "IN" fitting.

-- The return line that goes back to the tank is connected directly to the unnamed central fitting.
+- Attach the return line, which goes back to the tank, directly to the unnamed central fitting.

-- The main line that goes to the fuel rail is connected to the "OUT".
+- Connect the main line leading to the fuel rail to the "OUT" fitting.

-Use the the three black junctions provided with the kit to connect the rubber line to the filter/pressure regulator and ensure that they are properly mounted.
+Utilize the three black junctions included in the kit to connect the rubber line to the filter/pressure regulator, ensuring they are securely mounted.

-After the fuel lines are installed, turn on and off the ignition (without powering the starter) 5-6 times, to build pressure in the fuel lines.
+Once the fuel lines are installed, cycle the ignition on and off 5-6 times without engaging the starter to build pressure in the fuel lines.

 MAP

-Drill 13mm hole for the sensor and 8mm for the bolt that will secure it.
-Cover the drill tip with grease to catch the debris, it is reccomended to clean the intake manifold after drilling the hole to ensure that no metal debris is left in it.
+Drill a 13mm hole for the sensor and an 8mm hole for the securing bolt.
+Apply grease to the drill tip to capture debris.
+It is recommended to clean the intake manifold thoroughly after drilling to ensure no metal debris remains.

 Secure sensor with included screw.
 Apply sealant to the thread, to prevent air leaks and unscrewing.